“I love your blog and what you post, keep on sharing please! […]”Andrea

 Things didn’t change much once I grew up and got a job.
 I resented the fact that I had to work all sorts of hours for the same pay, and without having much time for myself.
 So six years into my ‘career’, I decided the whole thing wasn’t worth it.
 I was married by then but, with my new bride’s backing, I quit and turned freelance.
 I made less money, but had more time to do what I wanted—whether that was trekking to a remote monastery in Bhutan with my wife, going on a 2,000-kilometer road trip to Kolkata with a bunch of bikers, or just sitting at home in Hyderabad playing video games for hours.

 That was in 2008.
 Things haven’t changed much since then, either.

-So this is me: Hyderabadi, freelance writer, communications consultant, traveller, vegetarian foodie, rum enthusiast, animal lover, sporadic biker, armchair musician and blogger.
+So this is me: Hyderabadi, freelance writer, communications consultant, traveller, vegetarian foodie, rum enthusiast, animal lover, sporadic biker, armchair musician, blogger and amateur photographer.

 Irfan Quader (IQ)

 P.S.
 The Hyderabad I live in is the one in Telangana, India.
 Not the other one.